maglore9900/shell_shock/README.md

  ![1744723037671.png](./1744723037671.png)

+### Playlists

+Playlists are currently pretty simple.
+You can create them in-app and edit them in notepad or in-app.

+More to come.

 ## Plugins

 More documentation to come.

 TLDR; plugins inherit from a basePlugin class, most of the heavy lifting has already been written.
 You will just need to understand the minimum required functionality to write your own.

+## ToDo

+1) Consolidation of index and config files
+2) Support multiple local media locations
+3) Plugin dev documentation
+4) More in program playlist customization